 Lymphocytes defend the organism against infection by distinguishing the body’s own cells from foreign ones.
 Molecules recognised by the body as foreign are known as antigens.
 Each lymphocyte is only stimulated by one specific antigen.
 When lymphocytes recognise this antigen, they produce chemicals to fight it.

-Basophils are the white blood cells least represented in the peripheral blood and also belong to granulocytes.
-Similar to eosinophils, an increasing in basophil count often though not always points to allergy or parasitic infections.
-They function together with mast cells as effector cells in complex processes like chemotaxis or cell adhesion and fulfil an immune modulating role during allergic reactions.
+Like eosinophils, they are recruited to the sites of allergic reactions and function together with mast cells as effector cells in complex processes such as chemotaxis or cell adhesion and fulfil an immunomodulatory role during allergic reactions.